rossumai/keras-multi-gpu/blog/docs/skeleton.md

     - users report it scales well
     - quite rough prototype, no python package yet
     - so far the best starting ground

+Suggested improvement over kuza55/avolkov1 (until using a queue):

+Instead of broadcasting the full batch and then slicing, perform scatter.
+Otherwise we copy N-1 subbatches just to ignore them, wasting precious bandwidth.

 ## Roadmap